V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 The choice of portrait mode for the display aligns with the specific needs and constraints of the project.
 As the project heavily relies on text-based interactions, specifically transcriptions, portrait mode allows more lines of text to be visible at once, thereby improving the user experience.

-The system utilizes a 6-inch flexible OLED display from Wisecoco, which can be wall-mounted.
+The system utilizes a 6-inch flexible OLED display from Wisecoco.
 Portrait mode is more space-efficient in such scenarios, taking up less horizontal space while still providing ample vertical space for text display.

 Given that the primary focus of the project is voice interactions, the display mode should ideally support easy reading of transcriptions.
 Portrait mode, with its vertical orientation, is more suited to this task as it mimics the natural top-to-bottom reading flow.